TianyiPeng/WebProber/README.md

 ### 2. Task Definition

-Tasks are defined in a text file (default: `tasks.txt`) with the format:
+Tasks are defined in a text file (default: `task.txt`) with the format:
 ```
 task_name: Task description
 ```